yavuztas/yavuztas.github.io/_posts/2019-11-10-type-based-global-events-in-vuejs.markdown

 EventBus.publish(new AppStartEvent())
 {% endhighlight %}

-## Finally
+### Finally
-In this short tutorial, **I explained how to implement type-based global events and use them in Vue**.
+In this short tutorial, **I explained how to implement type-based global events and use them in Vue.js**.

-You can find the plugin [over on GitHub](https://gist.github.com/yavuztas/d1300752057de9314c8614d6a82ccc39).
+You can find the code of the sample plugin [over on GitHub](https://gist.github.com/yavuztas/d1300752057de9314c8614d6a82ccc39).

-So, what do you think about this approach?

-I would like to see your comments below!